 Turkmenistan, the North Korea of Central Asia, has a government as inhospitable as its deserts.
-Famously known for weirdness, from the marble capital of Ashgabat to the empty resorts at Awaza, Turkmenistan is fun to travel, but no fun to live in.
+Famously known for weirdness, from the marble capital of Ashgabat to the empty resorts at Awaza, travel in Turkmenistan is always both fun and ridiculous.

 Desperately repressive and corrupt, the regime is no fan of photo-snapping tourists.
 Nevertheless, you can get in, and see what Turkmenistan has to offer.
 To really discover the country, you need to take time and a decent 4WD, which makes Turkmenistan an expensive destination.